Blockstream/greenlight/docs/src/getting-started/certs.md

 In order to tell the build to use the certificate you'll have to set two environment variables in the build environment.
-Please consult your build system and/or shell environment about how to ensure teh build sees the variables.
+Please consult your build system and/or shell environment about how to ensure the build sees the variables.

  - `GL_CUSTOM_NOBODY_KEY` should have the absolute path to `partner-{NAME}-key.pem`
  - `GL_CUSTOM_NOBODY_CERT` should have the absolute path to `partner-{NAME}.pem`